 “Fresh from the Vineyard,” by Virginia Crowell Jones, illustrations by Juliet Kraetzer, Firefox Marine Consulting, LLC, 2011.
 81 pp. $20.

-The foreword in Virginia Crowell Jones’ new cookbook, “Fresh from the Vineyard,” is written by Ali Berlow of Edible Vineyard magazine, who offers a tribute to Ms. Jones’ chosen way of life, her commitment to the Island, to conservation, locally grown products, Vineyard-style home cooking, and good food.
+The foreword in Virginia Crowell Jones’ new cookbook, “Fresh from the Vineyard,” is written by Ali Berlow, who offers a tribute to Ms. Jones’ chosen way of life, her commitment to the Island, to conservation, locally grown products, Vineyard-style home cooking, and good food.

 “This cookbook is already a family heirloom so make it your own, as it is a true and sincere testament to a home kitchen by an authentic voice,” she writes.
 Her words are validated in the pages that follow.